nitinthewiz/TheLinkBlog/_posts/2009/09/2009-09-22-reaching-out-to.md

 So far, I've been lucky enough to trek up to Seattle for two of Chase's events.
 He's done a few more over the years and from what I hear, they've all been awesome.
 So far, I've not seen anything else like it anywhere else in the country and that's a shame.

 To be sure, part of the secret sauce is that Chase has been super generous with his time, access, and staff.
 He's also got a kick ass studio to retreat to after the shooting ends to party it up in.
 But, really, I think this sort of thing should be possible to do anywhere.
-All it needs is somebody—or a few people—to get together and sort out how they want to reach out to photographers in their area.
+All it needs is somebodyor a few peopleto get together and sort out how they want to reach out to photographers in their area.
 It could be anywhere.
 New York.
 Albuquerque.
 Kansas City.
 Sacramento.
 Anywhere.